 Is the dental implant surgery painful?

 Many of our patients wonder how much it will hurt to receive dental implants.
 We want to assure you that we are dedicated to your safety and comfort, and you’re in the best hands with us.
-As an oral and maxillofacial surgeon, Dr. Jesin has hospital-based anesthesia training and is an expert in the precise placement of dental implants that is less invasive and requires the least amount of downtime.
+As oral and maxillofacial surgeons, Drs.
+Jesin and Lytle have hospital-based anesthesia training and are experts in the precise placement of dental implants that are less invasive and requires the least amount of downtime.
 We also offer a highly effective, long-lasting pre-medication called Exparel® at our practice that numbs your pain during your surgery right at the surgical site and lasts for several days into your recovery.
 Sometimes, this medication allows our patients to skip post-surgical pain medications!

 What if there is not enough bone in my jaw for a secure implant placement?